AnyLog-co/documentation/09- Data Management/01- Data Management.md

 **Part 1**: Data coming from a device (PLC) and stored into AnyLog

 1. A PLC or another device generates data and publishes it out.
-2. Either a direct <a href="../04-%20Southbound%20Interfaces" target="_blank">southbound connection</a> built into AnyLog, or a third-party connector (e.g. Node-RED), accepts the data from the PLC device or sensor.
+2. Either a direct [southbound connection](../04-%20Southbound%20Interfaces) built into AnyLog, or a third-party connector (e.g. Node-RED), accepts the data from the PLC device or sensor.
 If the data is first passed through a third-party application, that application then forwards the data into AnyLog — usually via MQTT or REST.
 3. To avoid continuously writing to the database, incoming content resides in a configurable buffer.